housujuan123/IIRM-Net/README.md

-# DEMaskNet: A Dual Enhanced Mask Network for Food Semantic Segmentation
+# Intra-Inter Relationship Modeling Network: toward Food Semantic Segmentation in Multi Foreground Scenes

-This is the official implementation of the paper "[DEMaskNet: A Dual Enhanced Mask Network for Food Semantic Segmentation]".
+This is the official implementation of the paper "[Intra-Inter Relationship Modeling Network: toward Food Semantic Segmentation in Multi Foreground Scenes]".
 The source code will be made publicly available upon the paper's acceptance.

 ---

-We propose the Dual Enhanced Mask Network (DEMaskNet), a novel framework specifically designed for food semantic segmentation.
-DEMaskNet builds upon existing mask segmentation technologies and introduces two key advancements.
-First, it enhances boundary delineation during mask proposal generation by integrating enhanced edge information as supervision, enabling accurate segmentation in complex multi-foreground scenes.
-Second, it refines the classification process by effectively modeling relationships among food items, improving overall segmentation accuracy.
-Furthermore, an optimized decoder is incorporated to improve inference performance, achieving superior results while reducing computational complexity compared to traditional Transformer-based decoders.
+We propose the Intra-Inter Relationship Modeling Network (IIRM-Net), a novel framework specifically designed for food semantic segmentation.
+IIRM-Net builds upon existing mask-based segmentation paradigms and introduces two key advancements.
+First, it enhances contextual understanding by explicitly modeling intra-category spatial dependencies and inter-category semantic correlations, enabling more coherent predictions in complex multi-foreground food scenes.
+Specifically, an Adaptive-distance Dependency Block (AdDB) is introduced to capture long-range relationships within each food category while maintaining computational efficiency, and a Category Correlation Modeling (CCM) module is designed to learn co-occurrence patterns among different food categories for improved classification consistency.
+Second, it improves boundary discrimination through an intra-inter boundary modeling strategy, where instance-wise boundary supervision is combined with enriched inter-object boundary interactions.
+This is achieved via a Contextual-geometric Boundary Supervision (CgBS) mechanism, which strengthens fine-grained boundary awareness and improves segmentation quality in overlapping or adjacent regions.
+Overall, these designs allow IIRM-Net to produce more accurate and structurally consistent segmentation results across diverse food scenes while maintaining efficiency.
   <img src="pic/vis.jpg" />

-Our DEMaskNet architecture mainly is composed of several comonents: the backbone, the pixel decoder, the Multi-Foreground Mask Enhancement (MFME), the Adaptive Long-Range (ALR) Decoder, the Correlation-Aware Classification Enhancement (CACE) and the post-rocessing stage.
-The MFME module is designed to enhance the accuracy of mask proposals, while the CACF module focuses on enhancing mask classification accuracy.
-Furthermore, the ALR Decoder enables the model to effectively capture long-range dependencies, contributing to more robust segmentation performance.
+Our IIRM-Net architecture is mainly composed of several components: the backbone, the pixel decoder, the Adaptive-distance Dependency Block (AdDB), the Category Correlation Modeling (CCM) module, the Contextual-geometric Boundary Supervision (CgBS) strategy, and the post-processing stage.
+The AdDB module is designed to capture long-range intra-category dependencies efficiently, improving spatial consistency within each food instance.
+The CCM module focuses on modeling inter-category relationships to refine class predictions based on contextual co-occurrence.
+Furthermore, the CgBS strategy enhances boundary supervision by incorporating both instance-wise boundary prediction and inter-instance geometric interactions, contributing to more precise segmentation in complex and overlapping food regions.

   <img src="pic/model.jpg" />